rssoftwareab/arrigo-support/docs/prereq.md

 The value of type can be whatever you want, we refer to this later on.

 In runtime the `Shared:Arrigo/FolderTypes/.folders.json` is used to match the folder type to obtain the correct folder configuration.
-See [this](youtube) explaination of how foldermeta files works.

 If a local `folder.rwaf` exists, this file will be used .

 > "I have already a dashboard configuration, what do i do?"

 You must rename your `filename.rwaf` to `folder.rwaf`.
 Only one `.rwaf` file is allowed.